 According to the I-Team’s website and the University’s Demonstration Response Plan, it is “outside the normal purview of the I-Team role for I-Teamers to confront students with demands for compliance with university policy and then to formally document non-compliance for follow up through the university’s disciplinary mechanisms.”

-According to the University’s Demonstration Response Plan, only UIPD is responsible for intervention and enforcement of criminal law.
+Only UIPD is responsible for intervention and enforcement of criminal law.
 No University entity besides UIPD is expressly charged with the enforcement of University policy at demonstrations.

 One campus political advocacy group accused the I-Team of requesting identification from demonstration attendees.
 In a publication by the UIUC chapter of Young Democratic Socialists of America, it stated that I-Team members rarely identify themselves but ask for identification from others.

-Pursuant to the University’s Student Code, students are required to present their i-Card, under certain circumstances.
+Pursuant to the University’s Student Code, students are required to present their i-Card under certain circumstances.

 Section 1-304 states, “The ID card (i-Card) must be presented for identification purposes at the request of an agent of the university when the agent is acting in the performance of their supervisory or security function.”

-The DI reached out to the University’s Associate Vice Chancellor for Student Advocacy and Dean of Students, Stephen Bryan, under whose authority the I-Team falls.
-When asked if members of the I-Team qualify as an “agent of the university … acting in the performance of their supervisory or security function” when monitoring campus demonstrations, Bryan declined to comment.
+When asked if members of the I-Team qualify as an “agent of the university … acting in the performance of their supervisory or security function” when monitoring campus demonstrations, Bryan did not directly address the question.

-He did, however, state that he knew of “no situation where an I-Team member has ‘compelled’ anyone’s name” and added that I-Team members attempt to introduce themselves to event organizers before the event begins.
+He did, however, state that he knew of “no situation where an I-Team member has ‘compelled’ anyone’s name,” and added that I-Team members attempt to introduce themselves to event organizers before the event begins.

 Bryan wrote in a statement to The DI that “it would be expected for I-Team members to ask an event organizer’s name as they make that greeting — it’s simple courtesy.”